Highly effective organizations should think of customer retention as a key performance indicator (KPI).

 Customer retention as a KPI has three key elements: ownership, trustworthiness and visibility.
 For customer retention to be a true business driver, best-in-class organizations identify key individuals that feel their performance is measured by customer retention.
 Who owns the customer is often a heated debate among sales, marketing and service departments, often voicing a desire, perhaps demand, for control.
 Customer retention KPIs are hand in hand with customer "ownership," and owners are responsible for periodically measuring, reporting and managing customer retention initiatives. @8208

 Effective customer retention KPIs are also trustworthy.
 In other words, standard and accepted measurement practices are observed.
-The process of measuring customer retention adheres to industry norms and
+The process of measuring customer retention adheres to industry norms and is measured in a consistent fashion over time.
+Likewise, the process is "open" to review, just as financials are subject to audit.

 To be an organization-wide KPI, customer retention metrics are reported and discussed at all levels of the organization, from the front line to the board room.
 For example, at a recent quarterly earnings meeting, Netflix shared current customer retention rates and future customer retention goals.